On Wednesday, May 27th, Bishop Cote released the Parish Reopening Guidelines to the Pastors of the Diocese.

 The obligation to attend Mass continues to be dispensed for all Catholics in the Diocese of Norwich.

 While the Pastors and staff are making preparations, it is just as important that we prepare ourselves and our families for returning to Mass.

-The initial resumption of public worship with WeekDAY ONLY Masses began on Monday June 8th, and will continue, WeekDAYS only, provided that the parish can meet the guidelines.
+The initial resumption of public worship will be WeekDAY ONLY Masses beginning on Monday June 8th, provided that the parish can meet the guidelines.

 The elderly, those with pre-existing conditions, those who are fearful or anxious, and those who are taking care of a sick or homebound person need not be concerned if they miss Mass as the dispensation from the Sunday obligation has now been extended.
 Anyone in those categories is asked to continue taking advantage of television of streaming Masses online as they stay home and stay safe.

 Parishioner Guide for the Restoration of Public Worship at Our Lady Queen of Peace

 Our main priority is the restoration of the public worship of God through the celebration of Mass and the sacraments in a way that conforms with established liturgical norms and mandates issued by civil authorities, so that health and well-being of the faithful and clergy may be reasonably safeguarded.

 The obligation to attend Sunday Mass continues to be dispensed for all the faithful in the Diocese of Norwich until further notice.
 Those who are considered “high risk” due to age or underlying health condition, are encouraged to stay home.
 Stay home also if you are experiencing symptoms of illness or not feeling well.
 Since Sunday is still the Lord’s Day, the faithful are encouraged to do one of the following while unable to attend Mass: